EP-u-NW/micro_sfsc_preview/Readme.md

 ### Struct initalization
 There are some struct types you'll encounter while using the framework.
 If you want to initialize a struct to its default values (just 0 in almost all cases), you can use the corresponding `<struct_name>_DEFAULT_INIT` macro.
 For some structs there is a constant default instance you can use to copy the default values over, and if there is, its name is `<struct_name>_default`.

+### Stop using the API
+In SFSC, there is no way to gracefully stop an adapter.
+If you simply stop calling the `system_task` function on it, the adapter will stop sending heartbeats, and therefor the core will detect that an adapter timed out.
+Leftover services (services that where registered using that adapter but not unregistered manually) will then be removed from the cores service registry.
+Note that if the core is configured with a long incoming heartbeat deadline duration, it will take some time for the timeout detection to happen, and in consequence, some time for the leftover services to be removed automatically.
+Thus, depending on your usecase, you might want to unregister your services manually.
+And other important function in this context is `release_session`, which will take the socket handles an adapter used and call your `sfsc_socket.h` implementation to release the corresponding sockets.